-74. Attractive opportunities for a particular firm are those that the firm has some chance of doing something about-given its resources and objectives.
+75. Attractive opportunities for a particular firm are those that the firm has some chance of doing to-copy marketing strategies that will be very profitable.

-Attractive opportunities for a given firm are those that the firm has some chance of exploiting given its resources and objectives.
+Feedback: Attractive opportunities for a given firm are those that the firm has some chance of copy marketing strategies that will be very profitable for a long time.